codatio/codat-docs/docs/using-the-api/additional-data.md

 ## How do I configure supplemental data?

 You'll need to specify what supplemental data should be passed in the response for each integration and data type pair you require.
-To do so, use the [endpoint name]/endpoint link.
+To do so, use the [Configure supplemental data](/codat-api#/operations/configure-supplemental-data) endpoint.

 ```http
 /integrations/{platformKey}/datatypes/{datatype}/supplementalDataConfig